oit-ipbl/robots/robot_control/robot_control_03.md

 ## Challenge (robot control 3)

-- Change the third argument of the following code, and check the direction which the robot faces when the navigation finished.
+- Change the fourth argument of the following code, and check the direction which the robot faces when the navigation finished.

 ```python
         # send navigation goal x, y, theta